piyushsachdeva/elastic-cost-analyzer/demo.md

 Verify in **Elastic → Discover → `metrics-aws.billing-*`** — you should see the EC2 spike in the histogram.

-> **On camera:** *"In production, this index is populated automatically by the Elastic AWS Billing integration every 5 minutes — real Cost Explorer data, no manual step.
-For this recording I seeded data at production EC2 scale so you can see the agent actually fire."*
+> **Note:** *"In production, this index is populated automatically by the Elastic AWS Billing integration every 5 minutes — real Cost Explorer data, no manual step.
+For this demo I seeded data at production EC2 scale so you can see the agent actually fire."*

 ---

 #### 3b.
 Enable Amazon Bedrock model access

 **AWS Console → Amazon Bedrock → left sidebar: Bedrock configurations → Model access**

+Note: Below steps for the first time using bedrock

 1. Click **Enable specific models** (or **Modify model access**)
 2. Find **Claude Sonnet 4** under Anthropic — check the box